foreverphoenix/the-phoenix-flavour/The-Phoenix-Flavour-3-2/README.md

 - Fully integrated the highly requested Interesting NPCs.
 - Expanded the Customisation section with multiple new categories.
 - Removed Cutting Room Floor.
 It is not worth the gazillion patches it requires.
+- Added an automated patcher to fix bugs in the XPMSSE scripts.
+- Replaced Container and Levelled List Fixes with our own, custom loot overhaul.
 - Major new additions:
   - Adamant - A Perk Overhaul
   - AI Overhaul SSE
+  - Morrowloot Miscellania - Hybrid Loot
   - Reliquary of Myth - Artifact Overhaul
   - Interesting NPCs (3DNPC)
   - All Geared Up Derivative